-I really like Kathy’ work.
+Kathy’s work documents a transitional time when social media began to take hold of the ways teenagers defined themselves.
 Her illustrative style of embroidery reminds me of Meagan Ileana and is perfect for this type of work.
-The combination of the images and the phrases create icons that reflect a zeitgeist of the present era.
-As we have seen in other cases, embroidery often softens harsh images, and I think this is true of Kathy’s work; as shocking as the images might be, they are eased by the stitched medium.
+The combination of the images and the phrases create icons that reflect a zeitgeist of the moment that she stitched them.

 As we look back at this work from a decade later, there’s a certain nostalgia to them.
 It feels like the clumsiness of those days, where people would accidentally share images of misbehaviour, has been replaced by a more polarised situation.
 The platforms that Kathy focused on are still around, but the demographics have shifted and the teenagers of today don’t know a world without social media, whereas these images capture a time when this was a new idea and social proofing via online spaces was an emergent idea.

 As we have seen with artists like Rachel Bernstein and Cecile Jarsaillon, embroidery can be used as a method of desensitising harsh images, and I think this is true of Kathy’s work; as shocking as the images might be, they are softened by the stitched medium which adds a layer of welcomed unreality.